Vantiq/vantiq-extension-sources/udpSource/README.md

 3. Then navigate to `<repo location>/vantiq-extension-sources/udpSource/build/distributions`.
 The zip and tar files both contain the same files, so choose whichever you prefer.
 4. Uncompress the zip or tar in the location that you would like to install the program.
-5. Run `<install location>/udpSource/bin/udpSource` with a local config.json file or specifying the server config file as the first argument.
+5. Run `<install location>/udpSource/bin/udpSource` with a local `server.config` file or specifying the server config file as the first argument.
+Note that the `server.config` file can be placed in the `<install location>/udpSource/serverConfig/server.config` or `<install location>/udpSource/server.config` locations.

 ## Logging
 To change the logging settings, edit `<install location>/udpSource/logConfig/log4j2.xml`.
 Here is its